 How do global brands stay relevant in a multicultural, digital-first world?
 Through professionals who understand people as well as performance.

-Graduates go on to craft marketing strategies for global audiences, manage cross-market communications, and lead digital transformation in brands that operate worldwide.
+Graduates go on to craft marketing strategies for global audiences, manage cross-market communications, and lead digital transformation at brands operating worldwide.

 Typical career paths include brand manager, global marketing coordinator, or international communications specialist.